micropython/micropython/docs/library/index.rst

 Libraries specific to the WiPy
 ------------------------------

-The following libraries are specific to the WiPy.
+The following libraries and classes are specific to the WiPy.

 .. toctree::
   :maxdepth: 2

   wipy.rst
+  machine.TimerWiPy.rst

 Libraries specific to the ESP8266